Overview

 Following the instructions in the README, I know I have to create all of the ABI header files in the

-, but all it does is create the symlinks, not the actual header files themselves.
+abisdirectory and create a symlink to each of them insysdeps.
+There are a lot of them (45), so it would be kind of painful to do manually.
+There is a script in thescriptsdirectory calledabi-link.sh, but all it does is create the symlinks, not the actual header files themselves.
 At this point in time while I’m setting up mlibc, we don’t have a very fleshed out syscall ABI in our OS, so we do not have anything to put in the header files.
-But I know that there were specific named constants that have to be defined in each of them for mlibc to work, so I decide to just write a new script to copy the Linux headers and generate the symlinks, atscripts/gen-abi-bits.py
+But I know that there were specific named constants that have to be defined in each of them for mlibc to work, so I decide to just write a new script to copy the Linux headers and generate the symlinks, atscripts/gen-abi-bits.py.

 Now, I get compiler errors relating to invalid instruction mnemonics, so despite providing the cross compile file, there is still something wrong with it.
 I update the cross file to not only set the cpu, but also pass the triple target argument